tom-draper/football-client/README.md

 npx football-client
 ```

+### Installation

-Or installed on to your local system with:
+Alternatively you can install directly on to your local system with:

 ```bash
 npm i football-client